Logiqx/gps-wizard/docs/formats/gpx.md

 5. Course over ground is incorrectly named in COROS files and GPX exports from GPSResults; "cog" instead of "course".
 6. Speed over ground does not have a fixed precision but will rarely be more than 3 decimal places.
 7. HDOP does not have a fixed precision but will rarely be more than 2 decimal places.
+8. Heart rate is supported by the Garmin TrackPointExtension schema and ClueTrust GPXData schema.